-Cerro Matoso - Environmental Licence approval required for the mine expansion project has been delayed but is expected to be granted.
+- (7) Ore delivered to process plant. - (7) Ore delivered to process plant.
+(8) Cerro Matoso Environmental Licence approval required for the mine expansion project has been delayed, but is expected to be granted.
 Approval of both the Environmental and Social Impact Assessment and Mining Work Program Plan is an administrative exercise and forms part of the normal course of business.
-9

-Mt Keith - The decrease in reserves was due to the revision of mining recovery and revised recoveries for long term stockpiles.
-6
+(9) Cerro Matoso The decrease in laterite reserves was due to revised metallurgical parameters, revised economic parameters and an updated geotechnical model.
+(10) Mt Keith The decrease in Ore Reserves was due to the revision of mining recovery and revised recoveries for long-term stockpiles.

-Petroleum & Potash Business
+Petroleum and Potash Business